siddou/siddou.github.io/_posts/2021-03-09-aws-solutions-architect-notes.md

 - Analyze all of your data with the fastest and most widely used cloud data warehouse
 - **Amazon Redshift Spectrum** - query data directly from files on Amazon S3
+- When you launch an Amazon Redshift cluster, you can choose to encrypt it with a master key from the AWS Key Management Service (AWS KMS)
+- To enable cross-Region snapshot copy for an **AWS KMS–encrypted cluster**, you must configure a snapshot copy grant for a master key in the destination AWS Region

 ### X-Ray